amagallo/amagallo/README.md

 ## 🌍 What I believe

-> *“Technology should be rigorous — and human.
+> *“Technology should be rigorous, but human.
 Not just correct, but interpretable.
 Not just fast, but meaningful.”*